NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 An anal abscess is a cavity filled with pus found near the back passage (anus)and is a common condition, with over 10,000 hospital admissions per year.
 If you have pain, tenderness, redness and/or a lump in the region of the anus you may be suffering from an abscess.
 You may also feel ill with a fever.

 When the abscess has been treated, it usually heals up and causes no more trouble.
 Sometimes, it doesn’t fully heal indicating that an anal fistula may have formed.

 What is an anal fistula?

-An anal fistula nearly always results from a previous abscess.
-It is a tunnel that connects the lining of the back passage with the skin next to the anus.
+An anal fistula is often caused by an abcess and is a tunnel that connects the lining of the back passage with the skin next to the anus.

 Persistent leakage of pus from the opening next to the anus suggests that a fistula has developed.

 If this opening partially heals over, pus can build up in the tunnel.
 This leads to an abscess which discharges itself when the pressure builds up.
 So a fistula may lead to repeated abscesses occurring at the same site.

 An abscess is caused by infection getting in to one of the glands that produces mucus to lubricate the anus.